Zhanxueyou/helm-www/content/zh/docs/chart_template_guide/function_list.md

 The `x`, `X`, and `*` characters can be used as a wildcard character.
 This works for all comparison operators.
-When used on the `=` operator it falls back to the patch level comparison (see tilde below).
-For example,
+When used on the `=` operator it falls back to the patch level comparison (see tilde below）。 For example,

 * `1.2.x` is equivalent to `>= 1.2.0, < 1.3.0`
 * `>= 1.2.x` is equivalent to `>= 1.2.0`